 - Conversed: "I'm sorry a few civilians got killed, but why does the mission have to end immediately?
 That stolen mecha prototype is still out there!"

 - Deconstructed: The nation you've been torturing with your kingly/godly power by selling off all the crops for insane prices and then executing random people who spoke against you decides they've had enough and rebel.
-They then throw you in the darkest prison cell and torture you out of spite.
+They then throw you in the darkest prison cell and torture you out of spite, prematurely ending the game.

 - Played For Laughs: All the consequences are hilariously over-the-top (leading players to actively seek them out, which may be partly defeating the purpose, but eh...).

 - Played For Drama: The Big Bad of the setting is a sealed godlike Eldritch Abomination that is the embodiment of evil and gets more powerful every time someone commits an act of cruelty, and no, raising your Karma Meter by doing good deeds won't erase your past evils.
 Do enough evil, and said Big Bad gets powerful enough to break free, and immediately shows up to "reward" you for your contribution to his new reign of terror.

 Your request for parole has been: